| |

 Handling Taming Syrian Hamsters

-Once you have acquired your new hamster it is always a good idea to let it settle in for a day or two.
-This will give your pet time to become accustomed to its new surroundings and of course to your self.
-During this period of settling in approach the cage quietly without sudden moves or sudden noise.
+Once you have acquired your new hamster let him settle into his new home for a day or two.
+This will give your new hamster time to become accustomed to its new surroundings, and of course to your self.
+During the settling in period you may notice at times the hamster may appear to be washing his face and grooming excessively.
+This is not a sign of nervous tension as some mistakenly believe, but a natural and instinctive reaction when they are placed in unfamiliar surroundings.
+What he is actually doing is scenting and laying claim to his new territory.
+As he places his feet back on the floor he leaves a scent trail, this scent lasts for many day's.
+Scent marking is used for many purposes; one of those is to help him to recognize different locations within his home and to warn others of his presence.
+During this period of settling in, approach the cage quietly without sudden moves or any sudden noise.
 Talk in a low tone and let the pup become accustomed to hearing the sound your voice.
 In just a few short hours you will get a response from him when you call.

-After the initial settling in period it’s time to start taming your pet.
-It is said in general to place your hand with a treat on it on the bottom of the cage and wait for him to come to you.
-This causes the animal anxiety and stress.
-The more often you do that, the more stressed he becomes.
-You can sit there for the next 6 months the hamster will not come along and willingly take it off you.
-The least and last thing he is interested in at a time when he is nervous is food.
+After the initial settling in period it’s time to start socializing your pet.
+It is said in general practice to place your hand with a treat on it on the bottom of the cage and wait for him to come to you.
+Regrettably, using this method causes the animal anxiety and stress.
+Syrian hamsters are fiercely territorial and actions such as this can affect their psychological and physical well being.
+The more often you intrude onto his territory by placing your hand in his cage and leaving it there, the more stressed he will become.
+You can sit there for the next 6 months the hamster will not come along willingly and take the treat off you; he will just run away and hide.
+The least and last thing he is interested in at a time when he is nervous or fearful is food.
+It could literally take weeks if not months to build his confidence trying to socialize your hamster by this method.

+It can take a week or two to a tame a hamster and for him to learn to trust you, but can take only minutes to socialize him enough in which to be handled by hand.
+The first obstacle we have to overcome is paving the way in getting him used to being handled by human hand.
+Once this barrier between you both is removed, then taming becomes much easier.
 The only way you’re going to get your pet used to being handled is to start handling him as soon as possible after the settling in period.
-Yes, he may be a little apprehensive and may freak out, simply because he is frightened.
-You will never be able to tame him solely by offering treats.
-Once he is tame and a bond of trust and friendship is formed between you both, then he will gladly take treats from your hand.
-It could literally take weeks if not months to build his confidence trying to tame your hamster by this method.
-I tame and socialize baby hamsters every week and I can do it in a matter of hours rather than day’s or weeks.
+Yes, he will be a little apprehensive and may freak out, simply because he is frightened.
+You will never be able to socialize a hamster solely by offering treats from your hand.
+Once he is tame and that bond of trust and friendship is formed between you both, then he will freely take treats from your hand.

 Even when your hamster is tame always let them know that you are about to pick them up.